Withdraw from Classes

 Financial Aid Recipients

-It is strongly recommended that you bring the withdrawal form to campus or e-mail email@example.com to speak with a member of the financial aid staff prior to dropping all of your courses.
+It is strongly recommended that you bring the withdrawal form to campus or e-mail email@example.com to speak with a member of the financial aid staff prior to withdrawing from all courses.
 It is necessary that your current financial aid eligibility be reevaluated as well as your eligibility for aid in future semesters as a result of dropping coursework.
 Your financial aid may be prorated and could result in the College having to return federal funds.
 If financial funds are returned, you may owe the remainder balance to the College.
+More information.

 Financial aid recipients who are on Financial Aid Probation and have filed an appeal, plan on filing an appeal or have an approved appeal should be aware that ANY change of schedule, including dropping classes, on or after the first day of classes will result in loss of financial aid in future semesters.